Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/language-without-sound/essay.md

 > if language is not reducible to sound, then literacy depends on whether a language has durable readable and writable pathways

-That is where signed languages face a structural gap, and where SignWriting becomes important.
+That is where signed languages face an infrastructure gap in durable read-write pathways, and where SignWriting becomes important.

 ## A pathway model